appdesignvault/ADVProgressBar/README.md

 Changes relate to the following topics:
 - Let configure the range of the values represented by the progress bar.
 - Choose the way the amount of completed task is displayed: percentage or integral.
+- Allow variable size.
+- Add support to `initWithFrame` and `initWithCoder` so that the view controller can add `ADVProgressBar` via a nib (storyboard) or programatically.
 - Annotate source code files an according to Doxygen in order to auto generate design documentation.

 DOCUMENTATION